luostrowski/Demultiplex/Assignment-the-first/Answers.md

 ii.
 What is a good quality score cutoff for index reads and biological read pairs to utilize for sample identification and downstream analysis, respectively?
 Justify your answer.

+For the sample identification, it is necessary a higher Qscore cutoff, since we need our samples to be of higher quality in general.
+For that, I believe that a Q30 is a good quality score cutoff, with a base accuracy of >99.9%.
+The alignment process, that occurs later in the downstream analysis, can also filter for low-quality scores, so it is not necessary to have only high-quality reads.
+For that, I believe that a Q20 is a good cutoff, allowing a base accuracy of >99%.

 iii.
 How many indexes have undetermined (N) base calls?
 (Utilize your command line tool knowledge.
 Submit the command(s) you used.
 CHALLENGE: use a one-line command)